The Musical Form Institute

 Certified Significant Form

 The CSF certifies that a sound recording was produced without generative AI.
-Detection uses a documented scoring methodology with thresholds defined in the standard.
+It is the baseline layer beneath the CEP, evaluated under a documented methodology.
 Recordings flagged as indeterminate are reviewed by a trained analyst.

 Version History